DGEs2018/Traineeship-progress/Week19/journal.md

 # 09.08.2019
 ### APIs
 #### Definition
-- APIs are communication between applications, just like users interact/communicate with devices, apps / softwares do so amongst eachother
+- APIs are ways of communication between applications, just like users interact / communicate with devices, apps / softwares do so amongst themselves
 - APIs facilitates developer's life quite
 - A multitude of APIs are available on programmableweb.com
-- Google, Youtube  and Facebook APIs are common
+- The common ones out of these are Google, Youtube  and Facebook APIs
 - Twilio is one such common API exposed to the public
+    -
+- NB APIs can also be used in-house, and these make the workflows for easier for devs
+-

 -